-The Manitoba Research Alliance (MRA) is a group of academic researchers, students, and community and government partners producing community-based research on solutions to Aboriginal and inner-city poverty.
-The MRA, hosted by the Canadian Centre for Policy Alternatives-Manitoba, has held 3 successful Social Sciences and Humanities Research Council (SSHRC) grants.
+The Manitoba Research Alliance (MRA) is a group of academic researchers, students, and community and government partners producing community-based research.
+The MRA, hosted by the Canadian Centre for Policy Alternatives-Manitoba, has held 4 successful Social Sciences and Humanities Research Council (SSHRC) grants.

-In our current grant entitled “Partnering for Change: Community-based Solutions for Aboriginal and Inner-city Poverty”, the MRA is currently supporting over 130 community-based research projects within our four priority areas:
+In our current grant entitled Community-Driven Solutions to Poverty: Challenges and Possibilities, the MRA is preparing to support community-based research projects within four priority areas:

 - Justice, Safety and Security

 The MRA’s research is interdisciplinary, widely accessible and facilitates the multi-directional flow of knowledge.
 The training of future scholars and community researchers is an integral part of all our projects.
-Our genuine partnerships have given us unique community access and enabled an original contribution to an understanding of the complex problems we want to continue to study, and a clear understanding of our next steps.
+Our genuine partnerships have given us unique opportunities and enabled original contributions to an understanding of the complex problems we want to continue to study, and a clear understanding of our next steps.

 While we focus on Manitoba to build on previous research and ensure an in-depth analysis, our research has broad importance.
-Because inner cities and Aboriginal communities everywhere face crises, our findings will interest academics, policy makers and community organizations at local, national and international levels.
+Because inner-cities, Indigenous communities and marginalized individuals everywhere face similar issues and have opportunities to share better practices, our findings will interest academics, policy makers and community organizations at local, national and international levels.